codefellows-seattle-javascript-401d19/07-http-server/lab-david/README.md

 [![Windows Build Status](https://ci.appveyor.com/api/projects/status/github/akashnimare/foco?branch=master&svg=true)](https://ci.appveyor.com/project/akashnimare/foco/branch/master)

 ## Tech/framework used
-Node.JS, Javascript, ESLint, Jest, Faker, Winston
+Node.JS, Javascript, ESLint, Jest, Faker, Winston, Dotenv, cowsay, superagent

 ## Features
-Mine fails in the most epic manner..

-## Code Example
-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+Well you should be able to run cowsay when you go to localhost:3000/cowsay but its not routing correctly.

 ## Installation
-Clone or fork this repo to your local machine then install the npm dependencies faker and winston.
+Clone or fork this repo to your local machine then install the npm dependencies necessary to run this guy.

 ## Tests
-There are no tests right now.
+There are two tests right now, making sure the POST request responds with a 400 error message if something goes wrong and a 200 status message and body if there are no errors.

 ## How to use?
 Once you install the dependencies you should be able to run `node index.js` to start your server.
-It will be running on port 3000.
-To access the chat use Telnet.
-To get into telnet enter `telnet 127.0.0.1 3000` which is telnet, your computer's default IP address and the port number of 3000.
+It will be running on port 3000 so got your browser and type in http://localhost:3000 to access.

-## Functions In The Chat
+## Functions
-- `@quit` : disconnects the client from the chat
-- `@list` : lists out all the current users in the chat
-- `@nickname` : enter a new nickname to be known by in the chat
-- `@dm` : you can send a direct message to another user in the chat. *currently broken*
+-If you go to /cowsay and add in a query string the cow should say it.
+IF you dont add a query string then the cow wont say it.
+-If you go to /cowsay it should print out a cow in the browser.

 ## Contribute